 No. Sheets: 80

-Covers: Cardstock front &amp back with third heavy Cardboard backing-several colors available
+Covers: Cardstock front & back with third heavy Cardboard backing-several colors available

 Acid-free